10 Powerful Advanced HIIT Techniques for Explosive Athletic Performance: A Comprehensive Guide

 7. Repeat for 4-6 rounds

-Contrast Training is ideal for athletes in sports that require a combination of strength, power, and speed, such as Olympic weightlifting or sprinting.
+Contrast Training is ideal for athletes in sports that call for a blend of strength, power, and speed, such as Olympic weightlifting or sprinting.

 6. Peripheral Heart Action (PHA) Training: Optimizing Cardiovascular Efficiency

-PHA Training is a HIIT technique that focuses on alternating between upper and lower body exercises with minimal rest.
-This method keeps blood circulating throughout the entire body, improving overall cardiovascular efficiency and muscular endurance.
+PHA Training is a HIIT technique built around alternating between upper and lower body exercises with minimal rest.
+This method keeps blood moving throughout your entire body, sharpening overall cardiovascular efficiency and muscular endurance.

-1. Choose 6-8 exercises, alternating between upper and lower body movements.
+1. Pick 6-8 exercises, alternating between upper and lower body movements.

 2. Perform each exercise for 30-45 seconds.

-3. Move immediately to the next exercise with no rest between.
+3. Move straight to the next exercise with no rest in between.

 5. Repeat for 3-5 rounds.

-PHA Training is particularly beneficial for endurance athletes and those in sports that require full-body conditioning, such as swimming or rowing.
+PHA Training is particularly helpful for endurance athletes and those in sports that demand full-body conditioning, such as swimming or rowing.

 7. EMOMs (Every Minute on the Minute): Precision Timing for Performance Gains

-EMOM workouts involve performing a specific number of reps of an exercise at the beginning of each minute, then resting for the remainder of that minute.
-This technique helps improve work capacity and recovery ability, as well as mental focus and pacing.
+EMOM workouts call for performing a set number of reps of an exercise at the start of each minute, then resting for whatever’s left of that minute.
+This technique helps build work capacity and recovery ability, along with mental focus and pacing.

 Here’s an example of an EMOM HIIT workout: